SachiraChin/bitsnorbytes/src/content/2020/08/gatsby-site-with-azure-application-insights.md

 There I took the hint that, this specific issue may be caused by `@microsoft/applicationinsights-web@2.5.6`, so I installed `@microsoft/applicationinsights-web@2.5.3` which mentioned in that ticket, and VOILA!!!, it stopped me giving this error.

-This issue has been fixed with `@microsoft/applicationinsights-web@2.5.7`, you can find more details about it in below GitHub issue. ~~At the moment, [@MSNev](https://github.com/MSNev) opened the discussion of this error in below issue, in the future, if someone needs more details about this, you may check out this issue for more details.~~
+This issue has been fixed with `@microsoft/applicationinsights-web@2.5.7`, you can find more details about it in below GitHub issue.
+Thank you [kryalama](https://github.com/kryalama) for the fix! ~~At the moment, [@MSNev](https://github.com/MSNev) opened the discussion of this error in below issue, in the future, if someone needs more details about this, you may check out this issue for more details.~~

 [https://github.com/microsoft/ApplicationInsights-JS/issues/1334](https://github.com/microsoft/ApplicationInsights-JS/issues/1334)